|Most people tend to refer to all outdoor skills as survival skills. Survival is dealing with situations that could immediately threaten your

 |When it comes to woodsman skills, it’s not about learning one way of doing

-works.
-For example, what makes a great camping tent is the same principles
+For example, what makes a great camping tent is the same principles that

-that make a good temporary shelter.
-Steep sides to shed the rain, keeping
+make a good temporary shelter.
+Steep sides to shed the rain, keeping the

-the space small to conserve fuel, angled walls to radiate the heat from the
+space small to conserve fuel, angled walls to radiate the heat from the fire

-fire back onto the sleeper, a good mat of insulation on the ground to keep
+back onto the sleeper, a good mat of insulation on the ground to keep the

-the earth from absorbing the heat out of your body.
-The situation will be
+earth from absorbing the heat out of your body.
+The situation will be different,

-different, the materials you use might change, but the principles will remain
+the materials you use might change, but the principles will remain the same.

-know that you should not leave the house without someway of making a fire.
+that you should not leave the house without someway of making a fire.
+Unless

-Unless the conditions are right and you have put some practice into
+the conditions are right and you have put some practice into starting fires by

-starting fires by friction, you will have a hard go at it.
-Learn to start a fire
+friction, you will have a hard go at it.
+Learn to start a fire by friction but always

-waterproof lighter in your pants start a fire with.
+carry something on your person to start a fire with.
 Fire is more that just heat

 and light, it is an old friend that lets you know that everything will be fine.